 XV.
-Medications Administered While Students Are Away From School Property same as those while on school property.
-All medications including non-prescription medications that are taken on field trips or other official school business must be in the original container with the student's name clearly visible on the container, and stored under lock and key (except for students who have permission to self-administer emergency medications and/or medications for asthma, pancreatic insufficiency or cystic fibrosis, and/or diabetes).
+Medications Administered While Students Are Away From School Property

+The requirements for the administration of medication while students are away from school property and/or on official school business shall be the same as those while on school property.
+All medications including nonprescription medications that are taken on field trips or other official school business must be in the original container with the student's name clearly visible on the container, and stored under lock and key (except for students who have permission to self-administer emergency medications and/or medications for asthma, pancreatic insufficiency or cystic fibrosis, and/or diabetes).
 Only trained district school board personnel or school staff will administer medication away from the school site except for students who have permission to self-administer emergency medications and/or medications for asthma, pancreatic insufficiency or cystic fibrosis, and/or diabetes.